 "merely make it easier for the Islamists to portray the left as part of an 'infidel', 'secularist' conspiracy of the 'oppressors' against the most impoverished sections of society".

 If you don't support secular values, mustn’t you support religious or theocratic values instead?
 Surely the SWP does not.
 Unless the SWP believes that this isn't a simple choice between binary opposites – secular values versus theocratic/religious values.
-It may be the case that if secular values are seen as bourgeois or capitalistic by the SWP, then there may well be other options.
+It may be the case that if secular values are seen as bourgeois (or capitalist) by the SWP, then there may well be other options.
 What about Marxist values?
 Or even a valueless system or ideology?
-After all, Marx himself said that moral philosophy, or morality/ethics itself, is a bourgeois/capitalist ‘invention’.
+After all, Marx himself said that moral philosophy - or morality/ethics itself - is a bourgeois/capitalist invention.
 He certainly believed such things to be class-based and class-determined.
 How could a Marxist not think that?